stratisproject/StratisBitcoinFullNode/Documentation/using-logging.md

 #### debug* Targets

 We have special handling of logging targets in `NLog.config` file whose names start with `debug` prefix.
-All such targets have to have `xsi:type` set to either `AsyncWrapper` (see [Async Wrapper](#async-wrapper) section below) or to `File` and their `fileName` has to define a relative path to a log file, not absolute!
+All such targets have to have `xsi:type` set to either `AsyncWrapper` (see [Async Wrapper](#async-wrapper) section below) or to `File` and their `fileName` has to define a relative path to a log file, it must not be an absolute path!
 The path is relative to `$DATADIR/Logs` directory.
 Paths of other targets, without `debug` prefix, are not altered in any way.